cubic offers both a free plan and paid subscriptions to fit every team’s needs.Documentation Index

 How cubic works

-- Unlimited AI reviews during the trial period
+Standard signups start with a 7-day free trial:- AI reviews included during the trial period

 - Full platform access to all features